×

 We asked people in Kampot if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Kampot, it is considered disrespectful to touch someone's head, as it is regarded as the most sacred part of the body.
 Avoid showing the soles of your feet towards anyone or any sacred place, as feet are considered the lowest and dirtiest part of the body.
 It's also considered rude to point with your feet.
 Public displays of affection are generally frowned upon, especially between men and women.
 It's best to keep such displays private.
 When visiting temples or other religious sites, dress modestly.
 Women should cover their shoulders and knees, and men should avoid wearing shorts.
 Avoid raising your voice or showing anger in public.
 Cambodians value maintaining harmony and face, so it's important to remain calm and polite, even in difficult situations.
 It's considered impolite to pass anything with your left hand, as it is traditionally seen as the 'dirty' hand.
 Always use your right hand or both hands when giving or receiving something.
 Do not take photographs of people without their permission, especially monks and older people.
 It's seen as an invasion of privacy.
 Avoid discussing politics and the country's past, particularly the Khmer Rouge period, as these topics can be sensitive.
 Lastly, be respectful of the local culture and traditions.
-Cambodians are generally very welcoming and friendly, but it's important to show respect and understanding of their customs and way of life," said one expat who made the move to Kampot.
+Cambodians are generally very welcoming and friendly, but it's important to show respect and understanding of their customs and way of life," replied a member in Kampot.

 About the Author

-Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
+Joshua Wood Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
 Prior to Expat Exchange and Digital Nomad Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.

-Digital Nomad Visa in Cambodia
+Digital-Nomad-Visa-in-CambodiaDigital Nomad Visa in Cambodia

 Find essential information about the digital nomad visa for working in Cambodia.

-Cambodia Forum
+Cambodia Forum Cambodia Forum

 Talk with other digital nomads and expats in Cambodia on our Cambodia forum - meet people, get advice and help others.